jreisinger/gokatas/README.md

 fine even if you only read through one of the katas.
 After some time it will require much less will power and you will become more familiar with the code.

-Try to understand and make the code work before viewing the solution.
-You can view the solution by running `git diff`.
+Try to understand and make the code work before viewing the solution (by running `git diff`).

 If you feel comfortable enough with a kata stop practicing it (for some time) and pick up one that interests you and is slightly beyond your current ability.